 Bailey’s Cafe Connecting the Generations to Make a Better World.

-We believe in nurturing and guiding individuals in their pursuit of self-knowledge through writing, service, cooking, music, dance, and fine arts.
+We believe in nurturing and guiding individuals in their pursuit of self-knowledge through acting, video making, writing, service, cooking, music, dance, and fine arts.
 We aim to create an atmosphere of collective awareness, respect and responsibility, built on the talents and resources of the community.

 Bailey’s Cafe Precious Pearls Program at CS21 The Crispus Attucks Elementary School

 Precious Pearls, our all girls program, is currently taking place at CS21 in Bedford-Stuyvesant Brooklyn.
 We are working with a group of 25 fifth grade girls on Mondays and Wednesdays from 3pm to 5pm.
-The girls are working on becoming leaders in their school and neighborhoods.
+The girls are exploring what it means to become leaders in their school and neighborhoods.
 They are addressing issues of bullying, body image, and self-esteem.
 We are exploring music, acting, writing, reading and the visual arts to expand our sense of what is possible for ourselves, our communities, our world.

 Bailey’s Cafe Community Legacy Mural Project is Finished!